icopy-site/awesome-cn/docs/awesome/awesome-quarto.md

 - [matrix BOT](https://github.com/rgomez90/matrix-bot) - A little bot for the [matrix-network](https://matrix.org/) that listens for some Quarto files and returns the PDF into the matrix channel.
 - [babelquarto](https://docs.ropensci.org/babelquarto/) - R package to help set up, and render, multilingual Quarto books (see also [babeldown](https://docs.ropensci.org/babeldown/articles/quarto.html)).
 - [quartodoc](https://github.com/machow/quartodoc) - A Python module that lets you quickly generate Python package API reference documentation using Markdown and Quarto.
+- [altdoc](https://github.com/etiennebacher/altdoc) - Alternative to pkgdown to document R packages.
+- [surveydown](https://surveydown.org/) - A platform for making markdown-based surveys with Quarto, Shiny, and Supabase.

 ## Continuous integration / Continuous deployment